Tom Smith (Editors musician): Artistry

 Smith's vocal style has been compared to that of post-punk singers such as Ian Curtis, Paul Banks, Robert Smith, and Michael Stipe.
 He mainly uses a Gibson ES-335 when playing guitar, whilst also playing a Fender Telecaster Custom.
 He has stated that most of Editors' music begins with him composing on his piano or acoustic guitar.

 As a teenager, Smith listened to Britpop, including the albums Definitely Maybe by Oasis and Parklife by Blur.
 Because of these musical influences, he stated, "Suddenly, all I wanted to do was to be in a band.
 I learned to play the guitar by playing those records."
 In 2006, he stated that Murmur by R.E.M. was his favourite album of all time.
 Editors drummer Edward Lay had mentioned this in an interview in 2005, saying, "Tom's favourite album is R.E.M.'s Murmur, so they were his favourite band whilst growing up and I think they've always maintained a certain cool vibe about everything they've released.
 They haven't sold out at all, so they're big influences not just in songwriting, but the way they've protected themselves as musicians and as a band."
 Smith has also expressed admiration for performers such as Bruce Springsteen (whom he described as "a legendary artist who's still got that magic he started with"), Mogwai (a favourite since he was a teenager), Prefab Sprout, and Peter Gabriel (overcoming his initial skepticism that Gabriel made "music for your dad").

 Personal life

 Smith lives in Stroud with his wife, Scottish radio DJ Edith Bowman, whom he began dating in 2005.
-They were married on 22 December 2013, and have two sons named Rudy Brae Bowman Smith (born 10 June 2008) and Spike Bowman Smith (born February 2013).
+They were married on 22 December 2013, and have two sons.

 Smith is an avid fan of Arsenal FC.
 He is a friend of fellow musicians Guy Garvey and Andy Burrows.
 In April 2011, he ran the London Marathon alongside Editors bandmate Russell Leetch, raising over £10,000 for Oxfam.